Siakam has 31 as Raptors beat Hawks to clinch playoff spot - NewsBreak

 After Bogdanovic missed a 3, VanVleet connected from distance for Toronto, giving the Raptors a 108-103 lead with just over a minute left.

-Young scored nine points in the first and Toronto shot 0 for 8 from 3-point range as the Hawks led 31-27 after one quarter.

-After 12 misses from distance to begin the game, Young connected on Toronto’s first 3 with 1:12 left in the first half.
-Siakam scored 10 points in the second as the Raptors led 56-52 at the intermission.
+The Raptors started 0 for 12 from 3-point range but finished 9 for 35.
+Thad Young made Toronto’s first 3 with 1:12 left in the first half.

-Siakam scored 13 points in the third as Toronto took an 89-83 lead to the fourth.

 TIP-INS